shashank-acharya/SpaceXLaunchAnalyzer/README.md

 ## C++ Project

 ### Overview
 This is a Dialog based C++ MFC project which fetches data from publicly hosted server and manually processes the JSON data (without ThirdParty component).
-Because of that it is tightly coupled with the data.
+Because of that it is tightly coupled with the JSON data.
 It shows the information about

 ### Features
 - Retrieves launch data using HTTP requests.